Jack-Luois/Tarun-Kamboj/README.md

 - 🌱 I’m currently learning TensorFlow for Deep Learning.
 - 👯 I’m looking to collaborate on any Web (Django) and ML projects.
 - 🤔 I’m looking for help with getting an internship 😅.
-- 💬 Ask me about anything you want
+- 💬 Ask me about anything you want.
 - 📫 How to reach me: kambojtarun02@gmail.com | https://kambojtarun.pythonanywhere.com/ | https://www.linkedin.com/in/kambojtarun
-- ⚡ Fun fact: I'm a Beatboxer.
+- ⚡ Fun fact: I'm a **Beatboxer** 🗣.